2021 was America’s deadliest year ever: CDC - NewsBreak

 The rising-rate meant nearly 3.5 million Americans died in the 12 months that ended in September 2021, the highest number of deaths ever recorded in the U.S. in a single year.

 Much of the rising death toll was caused by the coronavirus pandemic, which cost 415,000 American lives in 2021, a higher figure than during the first year of the outbreak, even though vaccines were widely available for most of the year.
-The coronavirus was responsible for more than 1 in 10 deaths in the U.S. last year, the CDC data shows.Blind man and service dog kicked out of Florida restaurant
+The coronavirus was responsible for more than 1 in 10 deaths in the U.S. last year, the CDC data shows.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 Other causes of mortality rose slightly.
 Chronic liver disease claimed more lives, while deaths from diabetes, heart disease and strokes increased.